This simple flower sensory bin is perfect for summer playtime. These 3 ways to play will give your kiddo hours of entertainment!

 Setting up your flower sensory play:

 Walk around with your little one and your basket to collect some flowers.
-Try to find all different shapes and sizes.
+Try to find all the different shapes and sizes.

 Grab them from your landscaping, look for dandelions, or even look really close in your grass.
 A lot of weeds have cute little flowers on them.